-A despairing man - Judas who slipped away from Jesus.
+A despairing man - Judas, who slipped away from Jesus.

 When morning came, all the chief priests and the elders of the people conferred together against Jesus in order to bring about his death.
 They bound him, led him away, and handed him over to Pilate the governor (Matthew 27:1-2 NRSVUE).

 They bound him.
-That is curious, I think.
+Why?
 Surely Jesus presented no physical threat.
 He went “as a lamb to the slaughter”.
 He had only to be led.
 Why the binding?
 Did they want the Romans to immediately picture him as a dangerous revolutionary?
 That does fit the allegations they made.
-Was Jesus a dangerous revolutionary?
+Any revolution risk would concern Governor Pilate.
+Was Jesus a dangerous revolutionary - of thought?
 Did he overturn the accepted ways of knowing God?
 Did he seek to turn things on their head?
 Did he refuse to conform?
 How could he insist that he is the way to the Father?
-None of that would interest Pilate.

-They conferred to bring about his death (at Roman hands).
-Apparently they could not execute someone.“All the chief priests and elders”.
+They conferred to bring about Jesus' death (at Roman hands).
+Apparently they could not execute someone.
+“All the chief priests and elders”.
 That sweeping statement reminds me of John’s repeated “Jews”.
-We need to remember there were some who believed in Jesus and followed him.
+Remember there were some who believed in Jesus and followed him.
 So, a synagogue ruler, Nicodemus, Joseph.
-I want to call those chief priests and elders "the religious unbelievers”.
+I want to call those rejecting chief priests and elders "the religious unbelievers”.
 At that time it could have included the man from Tarsus, Saul (Paul), but it appears to me he was not there.
-Do you also have the impression of a stacked court, with no dissenting voices?

 When Judas, who had betrayed him, saw that Jesus was condemned, he was seized with remorse and returned the thirty pieces of silver* to the chief priests and the elders.
 “I have sinned,” he said, “for I have betrayed innocent blood.”
 “What is that to us?” they replied.
 “That’s your responsibility.”
 So Judas threw the money into the temple and left.
 Then he went away and hanged himself (Matthew 27:3-5 NIV).

-I speculate (along with many) that Judas wanted to force’ Jesus hand to act against the establishment, Jewish and Roman.
-He had seen what Jesus could do, even with the dead and dying.
-He had seen people pushing to take action at last.
-He had also heard Jesus so recently speaking, and praying, in “defeatist” submissive terms.
-Jesus acknowledged the division but was sounding less and less like the longed for Christ.
+Judas, and the whole disciple band, had seen what Jesus could do, even with the dead and dying.
+He had seen strongly on-side people pushing to take decisive action at last.
+He had also heard Jesus so recently speaking, and praying, in “defeatist” submissive terms again.
+He had experienced the pre-burial and the feet washing, and more.
+Jesus was acting less and less like the longed for Christ.
+Jesus was even expecting to be betrayed!

-Hr felt powerful remorse.
+Jesus was effectively a "dead-man-walking" as he was trussed and led away.
+Judas felt powerful remorse.
 That is not the same as repentance.
 What would it mean to repent?

-To return to the story of Judas: After the trials, somehow Judas “saw”.
-Somehow he gained information on what the highest powers had done.
-There was no room for reprieve.
-Judas knew he had got it terribly wrong.
-He got it wrong and Jesus would pay.
-He knew that Jesus had not sinned.
 “The Lord will reward him with honor and power for sacrificing his life.
 Others thought he was a sinner, but he suffered for our sins and asked God to forgive us” (Isaiah 53:12 CEV).

 “He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God” (2 Corinthians 5:21 CSB).